Section 6: Sugarbeets

 As long as farmers raised only 20 acres of beets, they could manage the labor with family members and other local help.
 As beet acreage grew, American Beet Sugar Company brought German Russian beet growers from Nebraska to the Red River Valley to work.
 By 1931, beet field workers included people who traveled north from Texas for seasonal work.
 Some migrants were Mexican citizens; some were Mexican Americans.
 As experienced beet field workers, they were called betabeleros (BAY tah bay LAIR ohs).

 During the 1930s, beet acreage increased.
 At the same time, Mexican Americans lost traditional jobs on ranches (their own or others), farms, and coal mines in Texas.
 Many Mexican Americans sought seasonal work in the Red River Valley beet fields.
 Traveling back and forth from Texas to the Red River Valley gave them the name “migrant workers.”
 In some ways, this work suited Mexican Americans because the family migrated and worked together.
 On the other hand, the pay was so poor that children had to work in the fields to contribute to the family income.
-Beet farmers provided housing for migrants, but it was of poor quality.
+Beet farmers provided housing for migrants, but it often was of poor quality.
 Most migrant housing consisted of a single room with an outdoor bathroom and water supply.

 Between beet thinning in spring and harvest in fall, migrant families sought other work, usually picking fruits or vegetables in other states.
 If possible, they returned to the Red River Valley to harvest beets.
 Many migrant families contracted with the same farmer year after year, and followed the same work patterns each year.
 Some farmers’ families and migrant families became close friends, and their children grew up together.